-Fishing boat tragedy: TAIC investigation under way as fifth body found
+Five dead in fishing tragedy: Skipper's call to land an hour before losing signal

 The Transport Accident Investigation Commission (TAIC) has launched an inquiry into the Far North fishing boat tragedy.

-A TAIC spokesperson said a protection order has been placed on all remains of the charter boat Enchanter to protect evidence.
+A TAIC spokesperson said a protection order has been placed on all debris of the charter boat Enchanter to protect evidence.

+"Anyone finding debris should report this to the police," a TAIC spokesperson said.

+Five people who were plucked to safety from the boat, which sunk overnight, are now out of hospital.

 The bodies of three people were found this morning, and a fourth was recovered this afternoon.
 The Herald understands the fifth body has also been found.

-Five people who were plucked to safety are now out of hospital.

-All five people rescued have been discharged from Kaitaia Hospital - including the boat's skipper, Lance Goodhew.
+All five people rescued were discharged from Kaitaia Hospital - including the boat's skipper, Lance Goodhew - earlier today.

 A TAIC spokesperson said investigators will speak with people who may have information and is asking those who may have particular details to come forward.